 What is a vegan?

 As stated above, vegans are a subtype of vegetarian.
 A vegan is a person who does not eat meat, eggs or dairy products.
 More specifically, according to Dictionary.com, a vegan is “a vegetarian who omits all animal products from the diet.”
+When it comes to indulging in frozen treats, vegans often opt for alternatives like vegan ice cream, made without any animal-derived ingredients, offering a cruelty-free and plant-based option for those with dietary preferences or restrictions.

-Some strict vegans also abstain from purchasing or using any products made from leather, fur or other materials that come from animals.
+Some strict vegans also abstain from purchasing or using any products made from leather, fur, or other materials that come from animals.
 Most also do not consume products like honey, gelatin, whey, and shellac.

 Health reasons

-You may choose a vegetarian or vegan diet if you wish to lose weight, lower your cholesterol or reduce the risk of heart disease or cancer.
+You may choose a vegetarian or vegan diet if you wish to lose weight, lower your cholesterol, or reduce the risk of heart disease or cancer.

 According to Free From Harm, science backs up the belief that ” eating plant foods instead of animal-based foods can confer significant health benefits, including a reduction in the incidence of obesity, diabetes, high blood pressure, high cholesterol, heart attack, stroke, and some types of cancer.”